 Play Level Progression

 The progression of functional play skills is broken down into five categories:

 Read through the expected progression of skills and consider if your child currently engages in that type of play.
 You should answer yes, no, or sometimes.

 Be aware that their ability level may vary greatly from one category to another.
-Also, they may have moved past an early method of play and onto a more progressed skill within a category.
+Also, they may have moved past an early method of play and onto a more progressed skill within a category, so if they no longer do some of the earlier skills, that is to be expected.

 Uses senses to explore objects:

 Repetitive sensory exploration:

 Your child engages in a single form of sensory play repetitively for extended periods of time.
 Some kids will engage in this type of play so much so that they do not play any other way.

 During this stage, your child may pull, turn, poke, and tear objects.
 Your child will use one object or toy at a time but change objects often.

 2. Early Relational Play

 At this stage, your child is beginning to combine objects in a container, push on buttons, turn handles, opening and shutting things, etc.